Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Experiments Results

 \subsection{Modifying boundary conditions}

-The global controller we present provides flexible incorporation of custom sections of vessels to include in the 3D vascular model.
-To demonstrate this, we extract 3D models while adapting $\Omega_{\text{aorta}}$.
-We include three different regions in $\Omega_{aorta}$ to terminate iterative segmentation in the superior direction: above the top of the T10 vertebra, above the top of the T12 vertebra, and the heart.
+The global controller we present provides flexible inclusion of different vessel ROIs in the 3D model.
+To show this, we extract multiple 3D models while adapting $\Omega_{\text{aorta}}$.
+We include three different regions in $\Omega_{aorta}$ to terminate iterative segmentation in the superior direction: until the T10 vertebra, the T12 vertebra, and the heart.
 Figure \ref{fig:flexible_bcs} shows visualizations of the resulting 3D vascular models.
-Although the iterative tracker was trained only on contours of the abdominal aorta between the T12 vertebra and iliac bifurcation, it still tracks and segments the aortic arch due to its symmetry-preserving properties.
+Although the iterative tracker was trained only on contours of the aorta between the T12 vertebra and iliac bifurcation, it still accurately tracks and segments the aortic arch due to its symmetry-preserving properties.